NguyenPhamMinhQuan/SC1015_Online-Shopping_Model/README.md

 8. Brand of product
 9. Price of product

-Among the 9 variables, only 6 shown to be good or adequate predictors of the event type variable:
+<div align="justify">Among the 9 variables, only 6 shown to be good or adequate predictors of the event type variable:</div>

 1. Weekday: weekday of the event
 2. Day of month: Date of event